 - Attach the PVC foam and vacuum bag it

 - Apply more fibreglass as the internal skin

 - When the structure is set, peel it away from the polished surface

 Easy! – but just a couple of questions.

 How do we arrive at the shape of the panels?

 How are the panels joined together?

-These are the issues that will be addressed here.
+These are further issues that will be outlined here.

 The shape of the panels